 In this test, narrow tubes (catheters) are inserted into an artery at the wrist or the top of a leg.
 The catheters are long enough to reach the heart.
 Dye is then injected to see the coronary arteries and to assess how well the heart pumps.
 Nowadays, the test is mainly done from the wrist as it is considered safer.

 There are many other investigations.
 These include a blood test known as BNP (brain natriuretic peptide) which is used to exclude heart failure.
-A CT coronary angiogram is a non-invasive test to assess the coronary arteries.
+A CT coronary angiogram is a non-invasive test to assess the coronary arteries and current guidelines recommend it as a first line test for the assessment of stable chest pain.
 A cardiac MR scan provides data about the structure and function of the heart as well as about the cardiac muscle.
-There is some overlap in the information from these tests.
+There is some overlap in the information from all these tests.
 Also, each test has different accuracy and some may carry risk.
-The decision as to which test to use will depend on factors such as patient choice and information required.
+The decision as to which test to use will depend on factors such as patient choice and the information required.